blbadger/blbadger.github.io/pendulum-map.md

 At this point, the attractor is a line, and thus an increase in delta_t leads to the transformation of a 0-dimensional attractor to a 1-dimensional one.

-## Reduction of a Clifford system to the pendulum map, iterated semicontinuously
+## Reduction of a Clifford system to the pendulum map

 There are a number of deep similarities between widely different nonlinear systems.
 Perhaps the most dramatic example of this is the ubiquitous appearance of self-similar fractals in chaotic nonlinear systems (as seen above).
 This may be most dramatically seen when the constant parameters of certain equation systems are tweaked such that the output produces a near-copy of another equation system, a phenomenon that is surprisingly common to nonlinear systems.
 For example, take the Clifford attractor: